chinamike65/hugo-tuolesi/content/book4/book4en.md

 There are also countless pains in the day, the pain of having to go to work during the day, the pain of going to work;

-At night there are fatigue, insomnia, nightmares, and pain.
+At night there is fatigue, insomnia, nightmares, and pain.

 In addition to these obvious pains, there are all kinds of troubles.